-Normally, allergens are harmless.
-But when a person has allergies, their body thinks they are harmful.
-Their body then attacks allergens with antibodies.
-Antibodies are attached to special cells called mast cells.
+Normally allergens are harmless.
+But when a person has allergies, the body thinks these allergens are harmful.
+The body then attacks allergens with antibodies.
+Allergy antibodies are attached to special cells called mast cells.
 Allergens stick to the antibodies.
 This makes the mast cells release histamine and other chemicals.
 This is an allergic reaction.
 The chemicals irritate nearby nasal tissue.
 This causes nasal allergy symptoms.
 When this happens in the breathing tubes of the lungs, it can cause asthma symptoms such as cough and wheeze.

 Allergies can cause nasal tissue to swell.
 This makes the air passages smaller.
-The nose may feel stuffed up.
-The nose may also make extra mucus, which can plug the nasal passages or drip out of the nose.
+The nose may feel stuffed up or itchy.
+The nose may also make extra mucus.
+This can plug the nasal passages or drip out of the nose.
 Mucus can drip down the back of the throat (postnasal drip) as well.
 Sinus tissue can swell.
 This may cause pain and headache.
 Common allergy symptoms include: